Quantum-enhanced Markov Chain Monte Carlo for systems larger than your Quantum Computer

 \subsection{Naive CG - local groups}

-The naive choice of coarse graining is to pick spins that are neighbours forming a \emph{local group}, $g_{l} = {s_r, s_{r+1}} ... s_{r+q}$ where $s_r$ is a randomly selected spin that begins the group\footnote{We need to stress here that the spins and their ``locality'' refers to their labels, that in some cases (e.g. 1-d Ising model) also carry physical information, while in other cases (random Ising model) do not.
-We still use the term ``local'' to distinguish this coarse graining strategy form others, but we want to make sure that this is not mistakenly understood as ``physically'' local.}.
+The naive choice of coarse graining is to pick the indices of spins that are neighbors forming the set, $g_{l} = \{i_r, i_{r+1} ... i_{r+q}\}$ where $i_r$ is the index of a randomly selected spin $s_r$ that begins our ``local group''.

+The ``locality'' of the spins refer to their indices, which in some cases (for example the 1-d Ising model) also carry physical information, while in other cases (random Ising model) do not.
+We still use the term ``local'' to distinguish this coarse graining strategy from others, but this should not be misunderstood as ``physically'' local.
+Future optimal coarse graining strategies will likely not use local groupings, but we limit our analysis in this paper to local groupings for simplicity.

 Once isolated, the group is updated according to the QeMCMC routine outlined in Section \ref{sec:QeMCMC} with $\tilde{J}$ and $\tilde{h}$ the parameters defining the ``partial Hamiltonian'' of the newly formed group.
-This new Hamiltonian essentially ignores the spins not selected:
+This new Hamiltonian represents only the selected spins, while essentially ignoring the spins not selected: